 "It provides an environment where we can examine the causal health effects of paid leave.
 Our findings show that having access to paid leave leads to important health benefits for mothers around age 40," she said.

-The woman who gave birth after the 1977 law change were in better health overall when they hit their forties.
+The women who gave birth after the 1977 law change were in better health overall when they hit their forties.

 Tellingly, the biggest health gains were seen among low-income women who may not have been able to take the full amount of unpaid leave before the law went into effect.